A General Approach to Approximate Multistage Subgraph Problems: Abstract

 \section{Abstract}

-In a \emph{Subgraph Problem} we are given some graph and want to find a feasible subgraph that optimizes some measure.
-We consider \emph{Multistage Subgraph Problems} (MSPs), where we are given a sequence of graph instances (\emph{stages}) and are asked to find a sequence of subgraphs, one for each stage, such that each is optimal for its respective stage and the subgraphs for subsequent stages are as similar as possible.

-We present a framework that provides a $(1/\sqrt{2\chi})$-approximation algorithm for the $2$-stage restriction of an MSP if the similarity of subsequent solutions is measured as the intersection cardinality and said MSP is \emph{preficient}, i.e., we can efficiently find a single-stage solution that prefers some given subset.
-The approximation factor is dependent on the instance's \emph{intertwinement}~$\chi$, a similarity measure for multistage graphs.

-We also show that for any MSP, independent of similarity measure and preficiency, given an exact or approximation algorithm for a constant number of stages, we can approximate the MSP for an unrestricted number of stages.
+\emph{Subgraph Problems} are optimization problems on graphs where a solution is a subgraph that satisfies some property and optimizes some measure.
+Examples include shortest path, minimum cut, maximum matching, or vertex cover.
+In reality, however, one often deals with time-dependent data, i.e., the input graph may change over time and we need to adapt our solution accordingly.
+We are interested in guaranteeing optimal solutions after each graph change while retaining as much of the previous solution as possible.
+Even if the subgraph problem itself is polynomial-time computable, this \emph{multistage} variant turns out to be NP-hard in most cases.

+We present an algorithmic framework that---for any subgraph problem of a certain type---guarantees an optimal solution for each point in time and provides an approximation guarantee for the similarity between subsequent solutions.

-Finally, we combine and apply these results and show that the above restrictions describe a very rich class of MSPs and that proving membership for this class is mostly straightforward.
-As examples, we explicitly state these proofs for natural multistage versions of Perfect Matching, Shortest \st Path, Minimum \st Cut and further classical problems on bipartite or planar graphs, namely Maximum Cut, Vertex Cover, Independent Set, and Biclique.
+We show that the class of applicable multistage subgraph problems is very rich and that proving membership to this class is mostly straightforward.
+As examples, we explicitly state these proofs and obtain corresponding approximation algorithms for the natural multistage versions of Shortest \st Path, Perfect Matching, Minimum \st Cut---and further classical problems on bipartite or planar graphs, namely Maximum Cut, Vertex Cover, and Independent Set.
+We also report that all these problems are already NP-hard on only two stages.